 Fingernail strength -- like hair thickness, skin tone, and shoe size -- is subject to a lot of normal variation.
 If you're a healthy person with no obvious nutritional deficiencies, research suggests that vitamins are unlikely to help strengthen your nails.
 This doesn't mean you are without options if you want to strengthen your nails.

 Many supplements are sold with the promise of strengthening nails, but the available scientific research doesn't back up most of those claims.
-A review of research on vitamins and nail strength, published in the August 2007 issue of "The Journal of Drugs in Dermatology," found no evidence to support the use of vitamin C, vitamin E, vitamin B12, or vitamin A and related compounds in improving nail health.
-These researchers also found no link between the use of zinc, iron, copper or selenium and nail health.
-An exception was the use of biotin, a vitamin which appeared to help in some cases of brittle nail syndrome.
+For example, one set of researchers published an article in the August 2007 edition of "The Journal of Drugs in Dermatology," in which they examined all the available research with regard to vitamins and nail strength.
+They found no evidence to support the use of vitamin C, vitamin E, vitamin B12, vitamin A, retinoids, retinol or retinal.
+And they didn't look only at vitamins -- their study found no evidence to support using zinc, iron, copper or selenium, either.
+An exception was the use of biotin, which appeared to help in some cases of brittle nail syndrome.

-If you have unusually soft or brittle nails, see your doctor for advice.
-In addition to nail damage caused from excessive water or chemical exposure, certain health problems such as anemia, diabetes, or heart, liver, kidney and lung disease can also cause discoloration, weakening or changes to the thickness of the nail structure.
+If you have a severe problem with your nails -- beyond wishing they were as strong as your friend's or neighbor's -- see your doctor for advice.
+Although true nutritional deficiencies are extremely rare these days, it's still possible that a vitamin or mineral deficiency could cause problems with your nails.
+Many diseases or infections can also cause changes in the nails.
 Getting the appropriate diagnosis is key to knowing how to treat your problem nails, so it's wise to see your doctor before taking biotin or any other supplement.